Energy crisis: Europe’s industry shutting down

 The economic war with Russia is already weighing heavily on Europe’s economy.
 The two main business polls, ZEW and IFO, have both tanked in recent months as fears of a Europe-wide deep recession build and growth forecasts have repeatedly been downgraded.

-“The ZEW index for the eurozone fell again in September, as the assessment of the current situation and the outlook for the next six months deteriorated further which reaffirms our call for an incoming recession this winter.
-The picture is even worse in Germany where the outlook has deteriorated even more significantly,” Oxford Economics said in a note.
-“The index for the eurozone now stands at -60.7, down 5.8pts from August.”
+“The ZEW index for the eurozone fell again in September, as the assessment of the current situation and the outlook for the next six months deteriorated further, which reaffirms our call for an incoming recession this winter.
+The picture is even worse in Germany, where the outlook has deteriorated even more significantly,” Oxford Economics said in a note.
+“The index for the eurozone now stands at -60.7, down 5.8 pp from August.”

 Runaway inflation is dragging growth down as central banks across the region aggressively hike rates in an effort to regain control of prices.
-August inflation remained high in Germany and Spain, picking up to 7.9% y/y and 10.5% y/y, respectively, driven up by food and energy hikes.
+August inflation remained high in Germany and Spain, picking up to 7.9% year on year and 10.5% y/y respectively, driven up by food and energy hikes.

 “Among the categories that drove the increase are housing (up 24.8% y/y), boosted by surging electricity prices, and food prices whose rate was 13.8%, the highest since the beginning of the series in January 1994,” Oxford Economic said.